pauladis/deanta/README.md

 ## Tech Debt / Future Improvements

-- Introduce a lightweight NLP model to improve semantic classification in ambiguous cases where heuristic rules are insufficient.
-- **ML-based classification**: Introduce a lightweight NLP model to improve semantic segmentation in edge cases where heuristic rules may fail.
+- ML-based classification: Introduce a lightweight NLP model to improve semantic segmentation in edge cases where heuristic rules may fail.
-- **Confidence scoring**: Assign a confidence score to each classified segment to enable thresholding, debugging, and potential human review of uncertain outputs.
+- Confidence scoring: Assign a confidence score to each classified segment to enable thresholding, debugging, and potential human review of uncertain outputs.